 The Yamaha Group believes that the safety of employees is paramount and is taking various steps to safeguard employees stationed or traveling overseas from the perspectives of accident and incident prevention and emergency response.

 Information concerning dangers in each country and region is gathered from sources such as Japan’s Ministry of Foreign Affairs, private security companies, employees stationed at overseas Group companies, and those who have returned from abroad.
 This information is then analyzed and distributed internally in the form of reminders and business trip regulations.
-Safety-related education is also provided to employees prior to being dispatched overseas, while their families also receive separate education programs.
+Safety-related education is also provided to employees before being dispatched overseas, while their families also receive separate education programs.

 Furthermore, for those taking overseas business trips for the first time, an orientation is held that covers safety education, including basic knowledge and measures for handling emergencies while abroad.